 Nykredit's employee promise is: We will prioritize development and opportunities for employees who want and are able to.
-We will be known for a culture of trust characterized by customer orientation, team spirit and capacity for action.
+We will be known for a by customer orientation, culture of trust characterized team spirit and capacity for

 What does the initiative include?
 Internal mobility at Nykredit includes several structured initiatives that are anchored both in the recruitment process and in daily management work.